Everything You Need to Know about Ground Control Points

-Mapping a large area such as a full half mile by half mile quarter section for survey grade accuracy using GCPs is a significant undertaking.
-The example GCP layout below has 13 GCPs spread throughout the site.
+Mapping a large area, such as a half mile by half mile quarter section, for survey grade accuracy using GCPs, is a significant undertaking.
+The example layout below has 13 GCPs spread throughout the site.

-The edge and corners are well marked out with GCPs, but note that the GCPs are all set slightly inwards on the project area to ensure that they show up in enough images when flying.
+The edge and corners are well marked out with GCPs, but note that the GCPs are all set slightly inwards on the project area to ensure they appear in enough images when flying.